giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

       + [27] "train/X_train.txt"
       + [28] "train/y_train.txt"

 In order to build the Data Project it is crucial to understand how all this files are connected.
-David Hood (2014) posted on forum (`Community TA`) a digram, represented on `Figure 2`below, linkings all files for building our Data Set.
+David Hood (2014) posted on forum (`Community TA`) a digram, represented on `Figure 2` below, linking all files for building our Data Set.

 `FIGURE 2`